kontainapp/km-releases/README.md

 The Linux kernel that Kontain runs on must have a Kontain supported virtual machine kernel module installed in order for Kontain to work.
 Currently regular Linux `KVM` module and Kontain proprietary `KKM` module are supported by Kontain.

 The `KVM` module is available on most Linux kernels.
-Kontain requies Linux Kernel 5.x to properly function due to some changes and improvements in 5.x KVM Module.
+Kontain requires Linux Kernel 4.15+ to properly function, 5.0+ Kernels are recommended.

 Some cloud service providers, AWS in particular, do not supported nested virtualization with `KVM`.
 For these cases, the Kontain proprietary `KKM` module is used.

-To make it easie to try Kontain on AWS, Kontain provides a pre-built AMI to experiment with KKM (Ubuntu 20 with KKM preinstalled).
+To make it easier to try Kontain on AWS, Kontain provides a pre-built AMI to experiment with KKM (Ubuntu 20 with KKM preinstalled).
 See below in `Amazon - pre-built AMI` section

-Kontain manipulates VMs and needs acess to either `/dev/kvm` device, or `/dev/kkm` device , depending on the kernel module used.
+Kontain manipulates VMs and needs access to either `/dev/kvm` device, or `/dev/kkm` device, depending on the kernel module used.

 ## Usage

-The following getting content is just examples, and should be seen as more of a 'getting started' guide than a full usage list.
+The following content is just examples, and should be seen as more of a 'getting started' guide than a full usage list.

 ### Create and run your first unikernel